nikita-petrashen/mynet/README.md

 # mynet
-My implementation of an MLP for self-education purposes using raw numpy.
+My implementation of a MLP for self-education purposes using raw numpy.

 Types of layers implemented: Linear, ReLu activation layer, BatchNorm